tlswg/tls13-spec/draft-ietf-tls-tls13.md

 # Protocol Data Structures and Constant Values

 This section describes protocol types and constants.
+Values listed as _RESERVED were used in previous versions of TLS and are listed here for completeness.
+TLS 1.3 implementations MUST NOT send them but may receive them from older TLS implementations.

 %%## Record Layer
 %%## Alert Messages